Our Research Focus

 Our partnership with the Center for Future Mind amplifies our exploration into how AI intersects with cognitive sciences, delving into the evolving landscape of cognition.

 Beyond applications, we are laying the groundwork for AI’s core principles.
-A significant emphasis is on cryptographic computing, ensuring AI systems, especially in critical domains like medicine, are built on a foundation of safety.
+A significant emphasis is on AI alignment and safety, ensuring AI systems are built on a foundation of trust and reliability.
 This rigorous approach aims to produce AI tools that are not just transformative but also trustworthy.

 A testament to our lab’s impact is the success of our members.
 They have secured placements at prestigious institutions: MIT, Yale, Harvard Law, Stanford, Caltech, Brown Medical, the University of Florida, and Georgia Tech.
 Additionally, some have moved on to esteemed Federal Research labs, with members joining the Department of Homeland Security and the Los Alamos National Laboratory.